beta-for-graduated/genome-browse/readme.md

 node scripts/deploy_jbrowse.js [baseURL] [localPath]
 ```

-## Data dir
+## Add genome data
-For different orignism, you should put genome data into different folders whose name must be the name of main assembly.
+In the "data" folder, each assembly and its tracks file are put in common folder whose name is the same as the assembly file.
+So, if you want to create a new assembly, you should create new folder under "data", whose name is the name of assembly, and put all track files and assembly file into it.
+Then, you can run preprocess and deploy scripts.